Design

 Editor

-Open the Editor by clicking a script in the Script tree or Home pane.
+Open the Editor by clicking a script or function in the Design Assets pane or a in the Home pane.

 • Inspect an application or a mockup to identify objects.
 See Create a script.